Mennat1998/MicroservicesProject/README.md

 #Microservices Project

-# flow of my code
+# Flow of my code
 Any Request user send first will go to The Authentication Filter Created in Api Gateway and it will check  on authorization Header if it is presented will validate token if it is correct allow him to redirect to the corresponding microservice otherWise it will throw exception

-# here we have authentication service
+# Here we have authentication service
 - to able the user to register
 - to able user login and gives him jwt token to be authentication